Sep 15-Dec 05, 2014

 This course is being taught online.
 Teachers login to the course at a time of day that best fits their schedule.
 It is necessary to connect at least 4-6 times per week and spend approximately 9-12 hours each week the course is in session, either online or offline, to stay current and successfully complete this graduate level course.

-Instructor(s)Jason Marcks, MS. Aerospace Consultant, Marcks Aerospace.
-Jason is a former high school Earth and space science teacher, He has a MS in Geoscience and is currently working on a Masters of Aeronautical Science in space launch management.
+Instructor(s)Jason Marcks, MS, MAS, ATP.
+Aerospace Consultant, Marcks Aerospace.
+Jason is a former high school Earth and space science teacher, He has a MS in Geoscience and a Masters of Aeronautical Science (MAS) in space launch management.
 He has served as the professional development director and lead instructor for the Wisconsin Initiative for Math, Science and Technology Education program, the Nevada Science of Aerospace Project, and the Oklahoma Science, Technology, and Education Program.
-Mr. Marcks is also a Certified Flight Instructor and Commercial Pilot.
+Mr. Marcks is also an Airline Transport Pilot (ATP) and instructor pilot for Air Wisconsin Airlines Corporation.

 Andrew Chaikin, BA.
 Science journalist, award-winning author and historian Andrew Chaikin is an internationally renowned authority on space exploration.
 His books include the best-selling chronicle of the Apollo moon missions, A Man on the Moon, the main basis for Tom Hanks’ Emmy-winning HBO miniseries, From the Earth to the Moon.
 He has interviewed all twelve men to have walked on the Moon along with hundreds of other pioneering space explorers in his work, and is widely regarded as one of the leading space historians.
 Mr. Chaikin has also authored numerous articles in magazines including Newsweek, Popular Science, Air & Space/Smithsonian, WIRED, Sky and Telescope, Discover and Science Digest.
 In addition, Mr. Chaikin has written and created online content for space-related websites including Space.com, ScientificAmerican.com, and SkyandTelescope.com.